 Delivery and Integration

-The reason why Azure DevOps is important is that it provides a robust platform on which an organization can deploy their solutions in a pipeline, allowing for consistent deployment and integration.
-Whether the deploying solution is hosted in AWS or Azure, the Azure DevOps CICD pipeline can take the solution from development to delivery.
-With a large marketplace for integration and plugins, infrastructure-as-code can be added into the pipeline in a way that ambitious systems administration can automate far-reaching changes to the environments from a single location.
+The reason why Azure DevOps is important is that it provides a robust platform on which an organization can deploy their solutions in a pipeline, that allows you a consistent deployment and integration.
+Whether the deploying solution is hosted in AWS or Azure, the Azure DevOps CICD pipeline can help you to take the solution starting from the development to the delivery.
+With a large marketplace for integration and plugins, infrastructure-as-code can be added to the pipeline in a way that ambitious systems administration can help you to automate the far-reaching changes to the environments from one of the single locations.

-Azure DevOps is responsible for providing extensive integration with community and industry tools.
-It is not a closed-off single vendor solution, which was the earlier version of TFS.
-As mentioned earlier, there is a market place that makes hundreds of extensions available.
+Azure DevOps is mainly responsible for providing extensive integration with community and industry tools.
+It is not a single-vendor solution, which was the earlier version of the TFS.
+As mentioned earlier, there is a marketplace that makes hundreds of extensions available.
 Therefore, if Azure DevOps doesn’t take steps that are unique and out of the box, there is a high chance of tools already existing in the marketplace.
-Microsoft has been a leader in promoting cooperation with the competitors.
+Microsoft has been a leader in promoting cooperation with competitors.
 It is evident from the marketplace where integration extensions can be found, ranging from Slack to AWS to ServiceNow.
 Azure wants to make it possible for the tools in your bag to manage your code development needs.

 Many organizations have been delving into software development.
 In an effort to do better than the competition and achieve distinction and differentiation, many are getting into a newer type of operating model like COM, a cloud operating model.
-Cloud operating model aims to bring business leaders, teams, and technology managers to specify and determine how much technology is implemented throughout the business.
+The cloud operating model aims to bring the business leaders, teams, and technology managers to specify and determine how much technology is implemented in the business.

 To measure the success of a company, one must determine how much technology is harnessed.
-It is both a defensive and offensive strategy.
+It is both a defensive and an offensive strategy.
 It is important in a world where there is an extensive list of successful businesses going into loss.
-Designing a Cloud Operating Model and making it the foundation of your organization’s IT infrastructure will make sure it goes on the right path.
+Designing a Cloud Operating Model and making as the foundation of the IT infrastructure of your organization will make sure it goes on the right path.